soar-telescope/webapp_user_manual/manual/datadetail.rst

 .. figure:: _static/screenshots/user_controls.png

-By clicking the blue button you get access to some user details and settings.
+By clicking the username button you get access to some user details and settings.
 Also you can change some preferences.